UAlbanyArchives/mailbag-specification/mailbag.md

 **Capture-Date:**

  * Timestamp denoting when the email included in a mailbag was originally captured.
-May be similar to Package-Date if a mailbag was packaged using the IMAP protocol.
+May be similar to Bagging-Date if a mailbag was packaged using the IMAP protocol.
 MUST conform to [RFC3339](https://tools.ietf.org/html/rfc3339), such as 1937-01-01T12:00:27.87+00:20.
 Mapped to PREMIS capture event, eventDateTime field.

 **Capture-Agent:**